Belgian Railways Class 26

 The locos were not very well-liked by their drivers and maintainers.
 Unlike Types 122, 123, 125 and 140 they were not indestructible.
 Worse yet, the design of the bogies made it impossible to change the trailing (closest to the middle of the loco) brake shoes on each bogie without lifting the locomotive, which was time-consuming.
-SNCB decided to stop replacing them to avoid the large amount of extra time and labor involved in a normally simple task.
+NMBS/SNCB decided to stop replacing them to avoid the large amount of extra time and labor involved in a normally simple task.
 This was not a problem when they were pulling a train but there were several incidents that came close to becoming accidents when running light.
 One happened near Namur and it was in the local press the following day and in the railfan press in the following editions.
 Another negative point was this small class had almost no commonality of spares with earlier versions.
 The only exception seems to have been the cab assembly, shared with Type 150/Class 15.

 All were delivered in dark green.
-Some were repainted into yellow and blue to increase visibility.
-All ended up blue when SNCB decided that yellow locomotives needed to be washed more often than dark ones, a lesson since forgotten given the livery of Classes 13, 18², 19², AM96, AR41 and M6 and updated M5 coaching stock.
+Some were repainted in yellow and blue to increase visibility.
+All ended up blue when NMBS/SNCB decided that yellow locomotives needed to be washed more often than dark ones, a lesson since forgotten given the livery of Classes 13, 18², 19², AM96, AR41 and M6 and updated M5 coaching stock.
 2627 was the last yellow electric on the SNCB.
 It was painted blue as were all other yellow and all green locomotives.

 They were later fitted for multiple working and worked with each other and with Class 23.
 All class 26s were taken out of the service in December 2011.

 Near the end of their service lives, Class 26s found themselves being used in a novel way.
 A top and tail pair of them worked several daily returns from Louvain-la-Neuve-Université to Binche and return on an Inter Regional service via Brussels with a rake of M6 double deck stock in between.
 The reason was to put more seats on the busy line from Ottignies to Brussels during the peak commuting hours.
 This worked because a pair of Class 26s had almost the same power (7000 HP) as a single Class 13 or Class 20.